 Above Eleven

 Southeast Asia's first Peruvian-Japanese rooftop bar, on Sukhumvit Soi 11.
 The view is good.
 The food is the actual reason to come here.
-The Nikkei menu is serious: tiradito, anticucho skewers, ceviche with Thai chili heat layered under the citrus.
+The Nikkei menu is serious.
+Tiradito, anticucho skewers, ceviche with Thai chili heat layered under the citrus.
 It runs as a proper kitchen, not a bar with snacks, and the kitchen treats it like one.
-The honest version is that Above Eleven works better as a dinner reservation with drinks than as a drinks stop with food on the side.
-Cocktails start at $11 which is fair given the quality of what comes out of the kitchen.
-The tradeoff is the Soi 11 location: it gets noisy at street level on weekends, which the rooftop partially absorbs but doesn't eliminate.
+The short version is that Above Eleven works better as a dinner reservation with drinks than as a drinks stop with food on the side.
+Cocktails start at $11, which is fair given the quality of what comes out of the kitchen.
+The trade-off is the Soi 11 location.
+It gets noisy at street level on weekends, which the rooftop partially absorbs but doesn't eliminate.

 Works best for people who want more than a drink.
 If you’re eating dinner on a rooftop in Bangkok, this kitchen justifies the choice.
-The Nikkei-Thai crossover is specific enough to be worth seeking out.
+The Nikkei and Thai crossover is specific enough to be worth seeking out.

 Sukhumvit’s hotel options are strong if you want to stay in this area.
 The Phuket SHA hotel list is a separate destination, but worth a look if Bangkok is only part of your Thailand trip.
 For the full island route south, the Thailand ferry guide has every route mapped.